 "While testing is a crucial element to managing the coronavirus epidemic, knowing you've contracted the virus is only part of the solution for those infected.
 Getting treatment is just as important and can be a financial challenge for people without health insurance," says Sterling Price, health insurance analyst at ValuePenguin.

 "People who erroneously think they will get free treatment through the CARES Act may be surprised by a big bill after a trip to the emergency room, or even to an urgent care clinic."

 Approximately half of Americans receive health insurance through their employers.
 With more than 38 million Americans out of work, the Kaiser Family Foundation estimates nearly 27 million people (including family members) are newly without insurance.

 If you've lost insurance from your employer, you can usually enroll in COBRA coverage or a plan through your state's health insurance marketplace.
 However, you may be on the hook for a higher premium because employers typically cover a large portion of this cost.
-Also keep in mind: Navigating the process of buying a COBRA or marketplace plan can be challenging, as there are often dozens of options to choose from.
+Also, keep in mind that navigating the process of buying a marketplace plan can be challenging, as there are often dozens of options to choose from.

 Understanding what's covered and how to choose the right plan are the most common points of confusion involving health insurance

 Survey respondents singled out what is and is not covered by insurance as the most confusing aspect of health insurance — 38% said so.
 And 28% felt that choosing the right plan for your needs was the most confusing.

 Here's some good news for people selecting a new health insurance plan with the coronavirus in mind: The vast majority of health insurance plans include both testing and treatment for COVID-19.
 But for the 5.7 million people who have lost insurance and aren't eligible for subsidies, they're on the hook for the full premium amount going forward.